deegha/collabera/README.md

 ### Project structure

 I have followed a simple next js app router project structure.
-All routers are in app page.
+All routers are in app directory.
 All the reusable components are in the components directory

 ### How to set up